SahilRailkar/group-19/docs/final.md

     <h4>Figure 2</h4>
 </div>

 We observed that the agent had constantly improved until around 80,000 steps.
 After that, the agent’s performance leveled off significantly.
 The agent appeared to struggle to get past the first one or two canyons.
+The addition of canyons seemed to overly complicate the environment for the model.
 For this reason, we switched back to an environment without canyons to observe how the agent would perform.
 As you can see below, the agent performed much better and we will further discuss its performance in the next few sections.

 <div style="text-align: center;">
     <img src="./image6.png" width="600px"/>